utahorange/cisco-share-resources/README.md

 # cisco-share-resources
-Cisco resources that are openly shareable, primarily geared towards the national CyberPatriot Competition.
+Cisco resources that are openly shareable according to the rules set out in the competition guidelines, primarily geared towards the national CyberPatriot Competition.